lwood7983/Final_Capstone_Project/README.md

 ## Report

-The overleaf report can be found at: https://www.overleaf.com/read/qwjkgksxjndz
+The overleaf report can be found at: https://www.overleaf.com/read/qwjkgksxjndz.
+This is the full report for the project and includes steps taken and the details of the analysis and results.

 All screenshots and images used in the report can be found at: https://github.com/lwood7983/L.Wood_Final_Capstone_Project/tree/main/images